Hang gliding 2016 part 1

 Incidentally, the wind at launch can change direction radically also in strong conditions for the same reason.
 See Spring thermals, an account of a crash here in 1975.

 The Sport 2 is similar to the U-2, but it is lighter to carry, quicker to rig, and has easier handling characteristics.
-However, its glide angle when flying fast is not as good.
+However, its glide angle and sink rate when flying fast are not as good.

 Strong wind and turbulence at Monk’s down on a Sunday in late May made for an exciting ride.
 I managed only one 360 degree turn in lift before heading out to land.
 I had plenty of speed on final, so when I found I was landing in a lull, flaring and running brought me to a halt in a few steps.
 Another U-2 pilot was not so lucky.
 He broke two downtubes and then had his glider turned upside-down by the wind (with him in it).
 One of his fibreglass tip wands was damaged too.

 When I returned to the top, the wind was still strong, but the air was clearer and some wispy small cumulus clouds appeared, although most dissipated quickly.
 Tony P soared his Airborne 154 Sting 3 (my previous wing) without trouble.

 I rigged up again and, in late afternoon, I launched into an up cycle (instead of a down cycle).
 I climbed in a succession of 360s, levelling out up-wind between each.
 I did not get very high though.